MatheusTrinca/MatheusTrinca/README.md

 ### Hi there 👋
 ## I'm Matheus
 - :sunglasses:
-- I have been learning more about backend development!!
+- I have been learning more about Full Stack development!!

 <!--
 ## Connect with me: